mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 <!-- contributed by Irakli Gozalishvili [gozala@mozilla.com]  -->

-The `passwords` module allows consumers to interact with an applications built-in password management system, in order to:
+The `passwords` module allows consumers to interact with an application's built-in password management system, in order to:

 1. Retrieve credentials for a website, to access the user's account on the